 Affiliate Disclosure: There are affiliate links throughout this post.
 This means if you click on a link and purchase a product through that link, then I will receive a small commission for the referral.
 And that is kinda cool.

-Here are six New York Christmas vacation posts that I will NOT be able to provide.
+Here are six New York Christmas vacation posts that I CANNOT provide.

-1. How to do New York City on a budget (ha, not even close).
+1. How do you do New York City on a budget (ha, not even close)?

 4. Experience the best rooftop bars (traveling with kids).